jgammerman/jamesgammerman/content/publication/paper_MLCC/index.md

 - "2"
 publishDate: "2020-07-15T00:00:00Z"
 #slides: example
-summary: This paper presents a novel clustering technique called multi-level conformal clustering (MLCC).
-The technique is hierarchical in nature because it can be performed at multiple significance levels which yields greater insight into the data than performing it at just one level.
-We describe the theoretical underpinnings of MLCC, compare and contrast it with the hierarchical clustering algorithm, and then apply it to real world datasets to assess its performance.
+summary: This paper was developed from my MSc thesis and published in Neurocomputing (volume 397).
+It introduces a novel clustering technique which also incorporates anomaly detection.

 tags:
 #- Source Themes